Nakajima Ki-27: Operational history

-The type also saw extensive action against the American Volunteer Group in the early months of the war.
-Soon outclassed by the American Curtiss P-40 Warhawks, the Ki-27 was replaced in front line service by the Nakajima Ki-43, while surviving examples continued to serve as trainers.
+Upon the outbreak of World War II in the Pacific, the Ki-27 was deployed in heavy numbers, often to escort bomber formations during the Japanese attacks Malaya, Singapore, Netherlands East Indies, Burma and the Philippines (where it initially fared poorly against the Brewster F2A Buffalo).
+While the Ki-27 was approaching obsolescence by late 1941, it often emerged victorious against Allied aircraft around this time when attacking in superior numbers.
+The type also saw extensive action against the American Volunteer Group in the early months of the conflict.
+It was quickly outclassed during encounters with the American Curtiss P-40 Warhawk, which contributed to the Ki-27 being replaced in front line service by the Nakajima Ki-43.
+Up to 1943, the Ki-27 was commonly allocated to units based in the Japanese home islands, although such units were typically reequipped with newer types if they were to be deployed overseas.
+The type continued to serve in secondary capacities, particularly as advanced trainer aircraft; in the trainer role, the wheel spats were eliminated and the tailskid replaced by a tailwheel instead.

 The Ki-27 was also exported for use with Manchukuo and Thai armed forces, seeing combat with both.
 In Thai service, Ki-27s reportedly damaged two North American P-51 Mustangs and shot down one Lockheed P-38 Lightning and one North American P-51 Mustang.

-In the final months of the war, desperate lack of aircraft forced the Japanese to utilize all available machines, and the Ki-27 and 79 were no exception.
-Some were equipped with up to 500 kg of explosives for kamikaze attacks, but some were redeployed as fighters, suffering terrible losses.
+In the final months of the conflict, desperate lack of aircraft forced the Japanese to utilize all available machines, and the Ki-27 and 79 were no exception.
+Some were equipped with up to 500 kg of explosives for kamikaze attacks, while others were redeployed as fighters, suffering terrible losses.
 On 16 February 1945, the 39th Educational Flight Regiment scrambled 16 Ki-79 trainers from Yokoshiba Airfield to oppose a massive air raid from U.S. Task Force 58 carrier group, losing six aircraft with more damaged and five pilots killed - in return damaging at least one F6F Hellcat and possibly downing a second.